nigeltao/nigeltao.github.io/blog/2022/zstandard-part-3-bitstreams.md

 bits (1 / 8th of a byte) instead of whole bytes.

 Zstandard uses both Huffman and FSE codes.
-Huffman codes are stateless, in that when reading the next bitstring, if "1001" means to emit a 'n' symbol then that's what "1001" means regardless of what other bitstrings were seen up until then.
+Huffman codes are stateless, in that when reading the next bitstring, if "1001" means to emit an 'n' symbol then that's what "1001" means regardless of what other bitstrings were seen up until then.
 In comparison, FSE codes are stateful, in that whatever "1001" means can depend on previous context.

-Because of this statefulness, FSE encoding and FSE decoding write to and read from the stream in opposite directions.
-The total number of compressed bits is unknown at the start of encoding, but is known at the start of decoding (if the encoder writes it in the file format), so for Zstandard, FSE encoding writes bits in the forward direction and FSE decoding (which knows both the start and end byte offsets) reads bits backwards.
+Because of this statefulness, FSE encoding and FSE decoding write to and read from the stream in opposite directions. _Update on 2022-05-24: Specifically, encoding processes its input bytes in [back-to-front order](https://news.ycombinator.com/item?id=31428620)._ The total number of compressed bits is unknown at the start of encoding, but is known at the start of decoding (if the encoder writes it in the file format), so for Zstandard, FSE encoding writes bits in the forward direction and FSE decoding (which knows both the start and end byte offsets) reads bits backwards.

 Since FSE decoding reads bits backwards, the overall Zstandard decoder is simpler if Huffman codes also read their bits backwards.